 Cadence sensing isn’t just for recovering invalids.
 For the healthy rider, successful use of cadence-based assist as a hard-exercise tool is easily possible, and rooted in that rider not coming into the experience with pre-conceived ideas.
 Don’t treat it like a bicycle (yes I am repeating this over and over on purpose).

 Using the ebike as an exercise machine as you roll down the road, you’ll be getting fit during time otherwise spent sitting in your car and exercising nothing.
-A torque-sensing ebike can do this too… but not if the bike is meant to also be practical transportation, your physical condition of the moment will have a direct impact on whether you make it to your destination.
+A torque-sensing ebike can do this too… but if the ebike is meant to also be practical transportation, your physical condition of the moment will have a direct impact on whether you make it to your destination.
 Not so with cadence assist.

 It took 34 years for the Tour de France to allow bicycles with derailleurs — because not grinding up a slope in the Alps on a single-speed was cheating.

 … Isn’t it better to triumph by the strength of your muscles than by the artifice of a derailleur?
 We are getting soft.